 note: adopted 1916; the government also recognizes "Nuna asiilasooq" as a secondary anthem

-Guam name: "Fanohge Chamoru" (Stand Ye Guamanians)
+name: "Fanohge Chamoru" (Stand Ye Guamanians)

 lyrics/music: Ramon Manalisay SABLAN [English], Lagrimas UNTALAN [Chamoru]/Ramon Manalisay SABLAN